erikyao/erikyao.github.io/_posts/2014-09-21-isl-linear-regression-part-1.md

 P77 提到一个重要的观点，不用使用 t-statistic and p-value for each individual predictor 来代替 F-statistic and its p-value, in Multiple Linear Regression setting.

-### <a name="Mlr-Q2"></a>2.4 Question 2: How to Decide on Important Variables?
+### 2.4 Question 2: How to Decide on Important Variables?
 Or, do all the predictors help to explain$y$, or is only a subset of the predictors useful?

 As discussed in the previous section, the first step in a multiple regression analysis is to compute the F-statistic and to examine the associated p-value.
 If we conclude on the basis of that p-value that at least one of the predictors is related to the response, then it is natural to wonder: which ones?